How Long Does Shoplifting Stay on Your Record? (Petty Theft Law)

 In most cases, this will be 10 years or longer.
 However, it is generally easier to get misdemeanor crimes sealed compared to felony records.

-To lessen the anxiety for people who are running background checks on you, you might ask can I run a background check on myself?
+To lessen the anxiety for people who are running background checks on you, you might ask can I conduct a background check on myself?
 It’s best to perform a background investigation on yourself so you can properly protect yourself when the charges are brought up.

 How Long Does a Shoplifting Misdemeanor Stay on Your Record?